"Eat it up,

 Right now I am . . .

-Sipping coffee and posting this.
+Sipping coffee and writing this blog post.

 Thinking and pondering . . .